On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Sampling from Random Factor Graphs 2023-11-24

-To this end, we introduce a variation of $\fixsampler$ that we call $\rsampler$ and it is able to handle the graphs in $\CG$.
-Our aim here is to prevent the short cycles from deteriorating the accuracy of the algorithm on the condition that these cycles are apart from each other.
+We introduce a variation of $\fixsampler$ that handles the graphs in $\CG$, we call it $\rsampler$.
+This algorithm prevents the short cycles from deteriorating the accuracy on the condition that they are apart from each other by handling the above cases.